 The European Business History Association (EBHA) Dissertation Prize

-Three finalists will be selected from the dissertations submitted for consideration, and the authors will be required to give a presentation based on their dissertations at a plenary session at the EBHA congress in Madrid.
-The presentation is part of the final assessment.
+Three finalists will be selected from the dissertations submitted for consideration, and the authors will be required to give a presentation based on their dissertations at a plenary session at the EBHA congress in Carcavelos/Lisbon.
 All three finalists will receive a certificate that they have been among the short-listed candidates and will be eligible for reimbursement of part of their travel costs.
-All three will also be entitled for a waiver of their registration fees for the conference.
+All three will also be eligible for a waiver of their registration fees for the conference.
 In addition, the prize winner will receive EUR 500 and a special certificate.
 The finalists are invited to have written versions of their presentations published in the Newsletter of EBHA.
-The prize and the travel cost reimbursement fund have been funded by the William Lind Foundation, located in Scotland.
-The EBHA sincerely thanks this foundation and the Centre for Business History in Scotland (CBHS) for their precious support.
+The prize and the travel cost reimbursement fund have been funded since 2010 by the William Lind Foundation, located in Scotland.

 Procedure for entry